 Within a two-hour drive from Denver, the state has five different climate zones.
-It means that Denver and its surroundings have one of the most extended periods of autumn colors of any city in the United States.
+This means that Denver and its surrounding areas have one of the most extended periods of autumn colors of any city in the United States.

+Another scenic fall drive is Peak to Peak Highway, which goes south to Mount Evans.
 And how about combining the beauty of fall leaves with the mating rituals of large elk in Estes Park?
-The dusk and dawn are the best times to hear the elk bugling.
-The distinctive mating call is unmistakable and sounds like a bugle's blast.
+Dusk and dawn are the best times to hear elk bugling.
+This distinctive mating call is unmistakable and sounds like a bugle's blast!

 Where to stay There are plenty of cabin rental options in Estes Park, like YMCA of the Rockies or Fall River Village Resort.
 Book in advance as the foliage season is very popular with hikers.